in

 How Close Can A Stove Be To A Refrigerator

-Installers recommend a good 15 to 20 inches between the refrigerator and stove with a minimum of nine inches.
+Installers recommend a good 15 to 20 inches between the refrigerator and stove, with a minimum of nine inches.
 The 20-inch distance is essential when the stove is gas, making the heat more intense.

-kitchen with sink is attached to pantry ceramic items on table new tiles and fridge near stove and kitchen tools An electric stove is best nine inches away from the refrigerator; however, in the case of a tiny kitchen, the fridge can be a minimum distance of two inches away from electric stoves.
+Electric stoves are best positioned at least nine inches away from refrigerators; however, in the case of a tiny kitchen, the fridge can be a minimum distance of two inches away from electric stoves.

 In an emergency, such as a flaming pan of hot oil, it may be too dangerous to grab the handle if it’s extended across other burners.
 And many handles may melt or, at the least, become very hot, risking a severe burn.